mholling/dnt900/README.md

 (The `announce`, `error`, `parent` and `join_request` attribute files are all pollable.)

-Radios on the network are usually discovered and added automatically, however if this fails for any reason a radio may be added manually by writing its MAC address to the `discover` attribute file:
+Radios on the network are usually discovered and added automatically when the line discipline is loaded.
+However, when operating on a remote or router, the line discipline is not always able to detect radios which subsequently link to the network.
+Such a radio may be added manually by writing its MAC address to the `discover` attribute file:

-    $ echo 0x00165A > /sys/devices/virtual/dnt900/ttyAMA0/discover
+    # echo 0x00165A > /sys/devices/virtual/dnt900/ttyAMA0/discover

+Alternatively, you can remap the entire radio network to find new radios by using the `remap` attribute:

+    # echo 1 > /sys/devices/virtual/dnt900/ttyAMA0/remap

-A software reset may be issued to the local radio by writing (anything) to the `reset` attribute file:
+Finally, a software reset may be issued to the local radio by writing (anything) to the `reset` attribute file:

-    $ echo 1 > /sys/devices/virtual/dnt900/ttyAMA0/reset
+    # echo 1 > /sys/devices/virtual/dnt900/ttyAMA0/reset

 Note that issuing a software reset may cause the radio to fail to restart properly, requiring a power cycle.
 This is due to the DNT900's power-on reset requirements, which state that the `RADIO_TXD` pin must remain low for 10ms after a reset.
 Depending on your serial port and driver, this requirement may not be met.
 (Specifically, this can occur if your serial port sets a pull-up on its receive line.)
 The USB interface to the development kit does not exhibit this problem.